bahmutov/csrf-login/README.md

 **csrf-login** allows you to login from command line to websites that use CSRF token protection.

+## Install and use

-Install and use under Node: `npm install csrf-login --save`.
+Install and use under Node

+    npm install csrf-login --save

-Create a new file `csrf.json` in the current working folder, place custom parameters into this configuration file.
+Create a new file `csrf.json` in the current working folder, place the following custom parameters into this configuration file.
 For example,

 ```json
 {